Abishekabikv/shell_programming/README.md

 2.Assign tasks to users
 3.Set tasks priority and due dates
-4.categorize tasks into different projects or categories 5.Track task status (e.g, in progrss, completed
+4.categorize tasks into different projects or categories 5.Track task status (e.g, in progrss, completed.